polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 1. When a new proof is added to the blockchain.
 2. When a proof is removed.

-The events can contain some metadata, in this case, each event will also display who triggered the event (`AccountId`), and the proof data (as `Vec<u8>`) that is being stored or removed.
+The events can contain some additional data, in this case, each event will also display who triggered the event (`AccountId`), and the proof data (as `Vec<u8>`) that is being stored or removed.

 ## Pallet Errors